Creating a forward from Gmail is somewhat different from that of Outlook and involves some slightly different steps.

 Step 1: Locate the folder in Gmail that you want this forward to work on.
-The normal location is Inbox, however, it can be any folder.
-Check the box beside one of the sample emails, click on the 3 dots, and choose filter emails like this.
+The normal location is Inbox; however, it can be any folder.
+Check the box beside one of the sample emails, click on the three dots, and choose “Filter messages like these”

 Step 2: Enter any criteria that you would like to include in your filter, then select Create Filter.

-Step 3: At this stage, you will be able to specify and add your forwarding address.
-If you don’t have a forwarding address, you can add one by click on the link ‘Add Forwarding Address’.
+Step 3: At this stage, you can specify and add your forwarding address.
+If you don’t have a forwarding address, you can add one by clicking on the link ‘Add Forwarding Address.’
 This will take you to the ‘Forwarding and POP/IMAP’ settings where you can add a forwarding address.
-Click on Next then click on Proceed.
+Click on “Next” followed by “Proceed.”

-Step 5: Once you have confirmed the forward, return to Gmail and click on OK to activate your forwarding address.
-If you aren’t seeing the forwarding address listed, refresh the page.
+Step 5: Once you have confirmed the forwarding, return to Gmail and click OK to activate your forwarding address.
+If you don’t see the forwarding address listed, refresh the page.

 Step 6: Return to ‘Filters and Blocked Addresses’ and select Edit on your filter to resume setting up your forward.
 Click on Continue, then select Update Filter.
 This will then confirm your forward and immediately forward all current and future emails that match your filter requirements.

 If you need further assistance or have any additional queries, please reach out to us via email at firstname.lastname@example.org or click on the chat widget at the bottom right of your screen.
 We are always happy to hear from you.